htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   system to the glidein easily.
   :jira:`727`

+- If the EP is started under another batch system that limits the amount of memory to the EP via a cgroup limit, the startd now advertises this much memory available for jobs.
+  :jira:`727`

 - Added new job ad attribute :ad-attr:`JobSubmitFile` which contains the filename of the submit file, if any.
   :jira:`2319`